abhionlyone/nebula_backend/Readme.md

 4. **Apply Migrations**

-   The migrations are automatically applied to your database when you start the application by running the main Go file in `cmd/nebula_backend/main.go`.
+   The migrations are automatically applied to your database when you start the application using `air -c .air.toml` (with live reloading) or `go run cmd/nebula_backend/main.go` (without live reloading).

 5. **Run the Application**